UniversalDevicesInc/UD-Mobile-iOS/README.md

 </profiles>
 ```

-If family names are empty or missing firmware will need to reinstalled.
+If file names are empty or missing firmware will need to reinstalled.
 Reinstallation must be done from the Admin Console when on the same local network as the ISY.
 ```xml
 <file name="I_EDIT.XML"/>
 ```